Juvenile Record Causing Problems? How "Sealing" Can Help

 When Romeo was 16 years old, he broke into his girlfriend’s house late one night.
 His girlfriend’s dad heard the noise and came downstairs with a baseball bat.
 Not realizing who had broken in, he swung the bat.
 Luckily, he missed Romeo.
 Still, he damaged the kitchen cabinets and broke Romeo’s cell phone.
 Upset about his broken phone, Romeo grabbed $50 sitting on the kitchen counter and ran out.
 Romeo was adjudicated delinquent in juvenile court for breaking and entering with intent to commit a theft and criminal mischief.

 Two years later, Romeo was caught with marijuana and convicted of possession of a controlled substance, a serious misdemeanor.
 Because he was 18 years old, Romeo went through District Court.
-He received probation and a fine, which he has not gotten around to paying.
+He received probation and a fine.
 Romeo also has on ongoing court case from forging a high school diploma for a friend.
 Romeo is now 19 years old and wonders what he can do about his record.

 Can Romeo seal his juvenile record?

-No. Romeo won’t be able to seal his juvenile record for three reasons.
+No. Romeo won’t be able to seal his juvenile record for two reasons.
 First, he was convicted of a serious misdemeanor within two years of his adjudication in juvenile court.
-Second, Romeo has an unpaid court fine.
-Third, he has a pending court case for forgery, another serious misdemeanor.
+Second, he has a pending court case for forgery, another serious misdemeanor.

 Are there any other options for preventing access to my juvenile criminal record?

 If your juvenile record involves a delinquent act that would be a forcible felony if committed by an adult, a judge can issue a confidentiality order if: